roytang/blog/content/replies/2013/10/ccmq6by/index.md

 - comicbooks
 ---

 Why are their uniforms all blue?
-Where is the yellow?!?\n\nThey don't feel like Novas if they're not yellow.
+Where is the yellow?!?

+They don't feel like Novas if they're not yellow.